 - LEOFF 2 The monthly average of your highest-paid service credit months.
 The FAS period for LEOFF Plan 2 is 60 consecutive months.

-(Also called Normal Retirement.)
-A retirement benefit that is not reduced because you retired from public service at the normal minumum retirement age.
+Also called Normal Retirement, this is a retirement benefit that is not reduced because you retired from public service at the normal minimum retirement age.
 For most members, this is age 65.
 For some systems, like PSERS, full retirement age is younger than 65.

 The total amount of your retirement benefit payment before any deductions have been taken.

 Customers who have contributed to their account in the past and are not currently employed in a DRS retirement-eligible position.
 This can include retired customers.
 (See also Active member.)

 Plan 3 and DCP customers pay a portion of income to accounts that are invested in the stock market.
 For more about investment terms, see the Plan 3 or DCP investment pages.

 Law Enforcement Officers’ and Fire Fighters’ Retirement System – One of the DRS retirement systems.
 See all plans.